SWEG-2016EC-Batch/Quantum-leap/Project/README.md

 - if they choose password ask the librarian to enter password
 - if they choose security question ask librarian to enter the answer for they security question

+### 2. Patron login
+This feature allows the patron to login using their password or the provided security question